lbryio/spec/index.md

 The `<address>` in this script may be the same as the address in the original transaction, or it may be a new address.

-#### Tips

-Since a claim is updated or abandoned by spending the claim's transaction, most claimtrie transactions spend to an address controlled by the transaction's creator.
-However, a claimtrie transaction can spend to any address.
-This can be used to create a _tip_.
-A tip is a support that also sends credits to the claim's creator.
-Tips in LBRY are just like tips in real life.
-They can be used to express gratitude or make an optional payment to a content creator.

 #### Proof of Payment